farahsaleem1995/MedicalCenter/docs/Features.md

 - Role-based access control (RBAC)
 - Policy-based authorization
 - Resource-based authorization (users can only access their own data)
+- **Sensitive Information**: `IsActive` status is only exposed to system administrators through admin endpoints

 ### Password Security